 />

-The single image responsible for LCP — your hero, cover, or above-the-fold diagram — must be eager-loaded and preloaded.
-Lazy-loading it is the single most common LCP regression on content sites:
+The single image responsible for Largest Contentful Paint — your hero, cover, or above-the-fold diagram — must load eagerly.
+Lazy-loading it is still the most common LCP regression on content sites.
+As of Astro 5.10 you do not wire three attributes by hand; the priority boolean does it:

 <Picture